 More than likely, you have some questions about probating the will of a loved one.
 The process must be initiated by the executor or executrix named in the decedent’s Last Will and Testament.
 Generally speaking, the person named is often a surviving spouse, sibling or child of the individual who passed away.

 Truth be told, not all wills need to be probated in Tennessee.
-An attorney with experience in probate law can help you determine whether or not the process is necessary.
+An attorney with law experience in probate in Tennessee can help you determine whether or not the process is necessary.

 Do You Need to Probate a Will?

 One of the chief reasons for probating a will is to ensure that the decedent’s wishes are carried out as far as distributing assets and paying debts.
 Meanwhile, not all wills need to be probated.

 The size of the decedent’s estate matters.
 If an estate’s assets are under $50,000, it is possible to file a Small Estate affidavit, which eliminates the need for probate.
 This document cannot be filed until at least 45 days after the decedent’s death.

 There are additional exclusions that may negate the need for probating a will.
 This is because not all assets are subject to probate.
 For example, a husband and wife own their home together.
 The legal term for this is joint tenancy.
 The court does not need to intervene to ensure the surviving spouse becomes the sole owner of the premises.
 There is a right of survivorship.